ChrisCoCreated/depthcaster-old/intro.md

 ### Progressive Web App

-Depthcaster is a fully functional Progressive Web App (PWA), meaning you can:
+Sopha is a fully functional Progressive Web App (PWA), meaning you can:

 - Install it on your device like a native app
 - Use it offline with service worker support